Hurricane Chris forms off US East Coast, life-threatening surf, rip currents possible

-Hurricane Chris formed late Tuesday afternoon off the U.S. East Coast, becoming the second hurricane of the 2018 Atlantic hurricane season.
+Hurricane Chris formed late Tuesday afternoon off the U.S. East Coast, the second hurricane of this year's Atlantic hurricane season.

 Other than churning up some rough seas along the coast, Chris poses no direct threat to the USA as it races out to sea.
 It could clip Newfoundland, Canada, later in the week.

 As of 5 p.m.
-EDT, Chris had winds of 85 mph, making it a Category 1 hurricane.
+EDT, Chris had winds of 85 mph, which makes it a Category 1 hurricane.
 The center of Chris was 205 miles east-southeast of Cape Hatteras, North Carolina, and was moving to the northeast at 10 mph, the National Hurricane Center said.

-Beachgoers in New England may notice an uptick in surf activity as the storm passes, according to AccuWeather.
+Beachgoers in New England may notice roughening surf as the storm passes, according to AccuWeather.

-On Monday, in Ocean City, Maryland, the beach patrol made 141 rescues due to strong rip currents.
+On Monday, in Ocean City, Maryland, the beach patrol made 141 rescues because of strong rip currents.

 Chris could make landfall as a post-tropical storm later in the week in southeastern Newfoundland, the Canadian Hurricane Centre said.
-If the current track holds, it will bring heavy rain, strong winds and heavy waves along parts of the coast, the centre said.
+If the storm's track holds, it will bring heavy rain and strong winds and waves along parts of the coast, the center said.

 Should the storm regenerate, rough seas could continue to plague swimmers and boaters along the Southeast coast, AccuWeather said.